VisarDomi/capital-position-tracker-telegram-bot/readme.md

 The script will start polling Capital for changes to your position and post them on the specified Telegram group.

+The next time you want to run this script in windows, run the file start-script.ps1 with powershell, by right-clicking and selecting run with powershell.

 ## Logging

 The script logs all its activity and saves it into daily log files in the logs folder.
 The log files are named `app.log.YYYYMMDD`, where `YYYYMMDD` is the date.